harrison-daniel/portfolio/README.md

 # Purpose

 Create a Professional Portfolio using React.JS.
-It will be published on Github pages to share with fellow developers and potential employers.
+It will be published at https://harrison-daniel.github.io/portfolio/ to share with fellow developers and potential employers

 # Table of Contents